 - The response was ok (200 status code)

 - GET or HEAD requests (so not posting content)

 - No URL parameters:

-- Request is not to the admin panel www.example.com/wp-admin/anything
+- The request is not to the admin panel www.example.com/wp-admin/anything

-- Request does not have a cookie that shows they
+- The request does not have a cookie that shows they

 - Just posted the comment they’re looking at

 WordPress Plugins can also implement some level of caching.